arras-energy/static-website/Resources/index.md

     - Resilience - wild fires/storms
     - Tariff - Billing (person/home)
     - Electrication - Green Planet
-3. Liturature & [Reports][Reports]
+3. literature & [Reports][Reports]
     - White Papers
     - News Articles

 ## Learn More
 Check out the [Tutorials][Tutorials] for more quick access to learning materials.
-Read into in-depth liturature and news articles at [Reports][Reports].
+Read into in-depth literature and news articles at [Reports][Reports].
 If you have questions, you can ask them on [Contact Form][Contact Form] to reach a professional for more information.

 [Tutorials]:   https://github.com/arras-energy
 [Reports]:   https://github.com/arras-energy